hilton/hilton.github.com/blog/_posts/2018-06-29-startup-ideas-apps.md

 App that searches social media to find and credit the original source of the popular new jokes that immediately get ripped off

+A version of Twitter for people writing in Dutch and German that allows 50% more characters.

 ## Eating and drinking

 App that generates a unique one-time Starbucks name, maybe using [What's My Starbucks Name?](http://www.whatsmystarbucksname.com)